PS Magazine: Production of PS

 Eisner was the publication's artistic director from its inception through the end of 1971.
 The magazine's artists have included Eisner, Murphy Anderson, Joe Kubert, Dan Spiegle, Scott Madsen, Malane Newman, Alfredo Alcala, and Mike Ploog.
 The magazine from its inception has been, written, researched and edited by Department of the Army civilians.

-The magazine is published in digest size with 2-color spots and a four-color cover and continuity.
-The continuity consists of a short story told through the use of a series of panels like any comic book, often with a theme borrowed from popular fiction.
+The magazine was published in digest size with 2-color spots and a four-color cover and continuity.
+The continuity consisted of a short story told through the use of a series of panels like any comic book, often with a theme borrowed from popular fiction.
 The home office of PS was located at Aberdeen Proving Ground, Maryland, from April 1951 until January 1955, when it was moved to Raritan Arsenal, New Jersey.
 It was moved again in October 1962 to Fort Knox, Kentucky.
 It remained there until July 1973, when it moved to the Lexington-Blue Grass Army Depot in Kentucky.
 In June 1993, it moved to Redstone Arsenal, Alabama.
-Paper production ended with the June 2017 issue; it is now in APP format only.
+Paper production ended with the June 2017 issue; it is now in online format only.

-Department of the Army pamphlets 750-30 (about the M16 rifle) and 750-31 (about the Gama Goat) as well as numerous posters including 750-78 (about the role of enlisted leadership in preventative maintenance) were also produced in the style of PS, in some cases utilizing the same characters.
+Department of the Army pamphlets 750-30 (about the M16 rifle) and 750-31 (about the Gama Goat), as well as numerous posters including 750-78 (about the role of enlisted leadership in preventative maintenance), were also produced in the style of PS, in some cases using the same characters.
+The PS staff also helped to create foreign-language special editions, as well as special editions focused on topics like preventive maintenance in a desert environment.
+In 2023, a team of Ukrainian civilian volunteers began translating select PS Magazine articles to assist the Ukrainian armed forces maintain the fleets of U.S.-sourced vehicles and equipment donated by NATO and other partner nations.